-Symantec Web Gateway applies content filter policies to embedded URLs.
-However, whitelisted domains and domain exceptions that you specify in content filter policies are not applied to embedded URLs.
+Symantec Web Gateway applies content filter policies to embedded URLs including domain exceptions that you specify in content filter policies.
+However, user configured whitelisted domains are not applied to embedded URLs.
 An embedded URL is when a URL contains another URL within it.
 The embedded URL in the following example is badurl.com: